PARANOID ANDROIDS: ON WESTWORLD AND STORYTELLING

-(Or how I learned to stop worrying and obsess over a show about avenging humanoids)
+(Or how I learned to stop worrying and obsess over a story well told about avenging humanoids)

 Among many other things, Westworld is about sentient machines, hyperreality and the perils of living out your darkest fantasies.
 Since it first aired in 2017, the HBO series has sparked plenty of thought-provoking discussion about the artificial intelligence (AI) portrayed in its brave new worlds.
 It’s also a confounding, wildly ambitious show filled with meta commentary and self-critique of the very entertainment it brings to the screen.